fsprojects/FAKE/help/parallelbuild.md

 This can be achieved in various ways where the easiest one is to use FAKE's built-in support for setting environment variables:

-* FAKE.exe *YourBuildScript* "fake-parallel-jobs=8"
+``FAKE.exe *YourBuildScript* "fake-parallel-jobs=8"``

-Note that the dependency tree will be traversed as usual whenever setting ``fake-parallel-jobs`` to a value <= 1
+Note that the dependency tree will be traversed as usual whenever setting ``fake-parallel-jobs`` to a value ``<= 1`` or omiting it entirely.

 ## Issues
-Running targets in parallel is of course only possible when the target-functions themselves are thread-safe.
+* Running targets in parallel is of course only possible when the target-functions themselves are thread-safe.

-Parallel execution may also cause races on stdout and build-logs may therefore be quite obfuscated.
+* Parallel execution may also cause races on stdout and build-logs may therefore be quite obfuscated.
+* Error detection may suffer since it's not possible to determine a first error when targets are running in parallel

+Due to these limitations it is recommended to use the standard sequential build whenever checking for errors (CI, etc.)
+However when a fast build is desired (and the project is e.g. known to build successfully) the parallel option might be helpful